feddelegrand7/mini007/README.md

 #> [1] 1
 #>
 #> [[1]]$agent_id
-#> [1] "69bfa6d0-b221-40c0-b164-65af491fd008"
+#> [1] "14ceba42-22ee-42f9-a405-dd1869e99324"
 #>
 #> [[1]]$agent_name
 #> [1] "ceo1"
 #>
 #> [[1]]$response
-#> Launch a targeted digital marketing campaign highlighting the premium quality
+#> Develop a targeted digital marketing campaign highlighting the premium quality
-#> and organic origins of Ouergla dates, partnered with German retailers and
+#> and unique origin of Ouergla dates, alongside partnerships with German
-#> influencers to build brand trust and increase market penetration over the next
+#> retailers and participation in key food trade fairs to increase brand
-#> two years.
+#> visibility and consumer trust.
 #>
 #>
 #> [[2]]